roge-rm/otto/README.md

 Install the microSD card (see card setup below) and 18650 battery and you're ready to go!

+### Usage:

+Usage is straight forward.
+Turn the power on, wait ~10-30 seconds (depending on speed of SD card), plug in USB devices you'd like to connect and voila!
+Turn the device off when done, as you've set the SD to read only there's no need to do a full shut down.

 ### Card Setup:

 I will provide a flashable image sometime in the future but in the meantime you can set this up manually.
 Steps are taken from <a href=http://hunke.ws/posts/orange-pi-usb-midi-host/>this guide for Orange Pi</a> and <a href=https://neuma.studio/raspberry-pi-as-usb-bluetooth-midi-host/>this guide for Raspberry Pi 3/4</a>: